 If you need solar eclipse glasses, Amazon has a good selection.
 Look for those which are ISO approved to ensure you’ll get the proper eye protection:

 - Soluna Eclipse Glasses – 10-pack

 - Rainbow Symphony Eclipse Glasses – 5-pack

 Pro-tip: If you are traveling from outside the region, buy and bring your own solar eclipse glasses.
-They fold down small, and then you know you’ll have a good pair when it’s time to view the eclipse.
+They fold down small, and then you know you’ll have a safe pair when it’s time to view the eclipse.

 How to Photograph the Solar Eclipse

 Similar to your eyes, a camera lens can be damaged by photographing the sun directly.
 If you plan to shoot photographs during the partial solar eclipse, you’ll need a solar filter for your lens; you can also make one from solar paper and cardboard.

 Additionally, you should not look through the viewfinder of your camera without eye protection on.
 If you have a digital display, you can use this to view your shots.